1487quantum/poke-arm/README.md

 ![poke_arm_joints](img/pa_joints.png)

 ### Camera
-A RGBD (Depth) Camera is mounted at the end of the robot arm.
+A RGBD (Depth) Camera is mounted at the end of the robot arm. :camera:
 ```
 Camera Resolution: 320 X 240
 Image Range: 0.01 - 18.0m